romilly/reggie-dsl/plan/posts/reggie.md

     A programmer has a problem, and she decides to use regular expressions.
     Now she has two problems.

-Unless you use Regular Expressions regularly (sorry for the awful pun!), they can be
+Unless you use regular expressions regularly (sorry for the awful pun!), they can be

 * Hard to read
 * Hard to write
 * Hard to debug

-This package, called
+*reggie* makes regular expressions easy to use.

-I've used them for a number of projects over the years, but the idea for *reggie* came about a decade ago.
+I've used regular expressions for a number of projects over the years, but the idea for *reggie* came about a decade ago.

 I was working on a project where we had to parse CDRs (Call Detail Records).
 These are text files